 So due to the lock down I am now at home with 2 small children trying to do some of my day job and keep the kids entertained.
 One of my son’s teacher is setting challenges each day .
 One of the challenges was to write a sea shanty.
 Well this felt like a challenge that could become a bigger project.
 I also discovered a week ago that my Edirol recording device – an RO9 that i have had for over 10 years – has been wrecked by the AA batteries that i left in (silly thing for a technician to do)!
 So i decided to invest in a new recording device – a Tascam DR40X ( we have 2 at work).
 Anyway back to the challenge.
 Max (my son) wrote some words ( with help from me) and I recorded him ‘singing’ the words using the Tascam.
 We all helped with the background music ( including our 2.5 yr old Lily).
-Max helped me mix the track and here it is on Soundcloud!
+Max helped me mix the track.

 After a couple of years in the creative wilderness ( having a second baby) i am trying to find the time to start some new projects.
 Last October i collaborated with fellow technicians from University of Leeds School of Performance & Cultural Industries to create a piece on the subject of sustainability.
 Artistic Director of stage@leeds Steve Ansell (my boss) wanted to create an urban jungle in the theatre foyer.
 Using lighting (including a bike powered EL wire sign saying HELP), sound, projection and a ‘tree’ made from crates and left over materials, we created the piece for the evening of Light Night 2019.